Appverse-Archive/appverse-mobile-docs/docs/guides/application_listeners/README.md

 ### Media Events
 * **Appverse.Media.onFinishedPickingImage**: Lets your app be aware that the process of picking an image (from the album or using the camera) has finished.
 This listeners provides information about the just picked picture.
-* **Appverse.Media.onQRCodeDetected**: Lets your app to be aware that a QR Code has been detected and analysed; the code data is returned to the listener to be handled.
+* **Appverse.Scanner.onQRCodeDetected** [MODULE]: Lets your app to be aware that a QR Code has been detected and analysed; the code data is returned to the listener to be handled.

 ### Application Modules Loader Events
 * **Appverse.AppLoader.onUpdateModulesFinished**: Lets your app to know that the requested modules update has been completed.
 The listener provides information about the successful and failed updated modules.
 * **Appverse.AppLoader.onDeleteModulesFinished**: Lets your app to know that the requested modules deletion has been completed.
 The listener provides information about the successful and failed deleted modules.

+### Beacons Events
+* **Appverse.Beacon.OnEntered**: Lets your app be aware that a previously detected beacon is found again.
+* **Appverse.Beacon.OnExited**: Lets your app to be aware that a previously detected beacon is not found.
+* **Appverse.Beacon.OnDiscover**: Lets your app to be aware that a new beacon is discovered.
+* **Appverse.Beacon.OnUpdateProximity**: Lets your app to be aware that the distance of a known beacon has changed.

+### PIM Events
+* **Appverse.Pim.onContactFound**: Lets your app be aware of a contact detail search result
+* **Appverse.Pim.onListCalendarEntriesEnd**: Lets your app to be aware of calendar search result
+* **Appverse.Pim.onListContactsEnd**: Lets your app to be aware of a contact list search

+### Network Events
+* **Appverse.Net.onConnectivityChange**: Lets your app be aware of a connectivity changes in the network

 How to subscribe to a listener
 ---------------------